 - Using warm water only to clean the outside of your vagina

 - Always wiping front to back from your vagina to your anus

 How can you get tested?

 Your doctor or nurse will examine your genital area, look at your vagina for signs of BV and take a sample of your discharge.
 This is done using a swab which looks like a soft, rounded cotton bud.
 This is not normally painful and takes a couple of seconds.

-You can get a free, confidential BV test at a sexual health clinic like those run by Virgin Care, a genitourinary medicine (GUM) clinic, most contraception clinics and some GP surgeries.
-To find your nearest sexual health service and see if it is a Virgin Care service, put your postcode in here.
+You can get a free, confidential BV test at a sexual health clinic, a genitourinary medicine (GUM) clinic, most contraception clinics and some GP surgeries.
+To find your nearest sexual health service, put your postcode in here.

 Want to get tested?

 Women without symptoms do not generally need treatment for BV and the condition may get better on its own.
 If you are pregnant or about to have a gynaecological procedure (including coil fitting), treatment may be recommended regardless of symptoms.

 If you have symptoms and need treatment this is usually with antibiotics, as either tablets or a vaginal gel.
 Some more homeopathic options are also available to buy over the counter.
 Male partners do not need to be treated but female partners should consider getting checked for BV.